October 16th, 2018

 I was contemplating going into the town of Wrightwood, since I needed groceries and batteries for my Spot device.
 One mile from camp was a highway where I could hitch.
 But I got there at 7 am and there was no traffic.
 I couldn’t bear to stand around in the wind and cold waiting for a ride, so I continued on.
 The destination for the day would be the interstate.
 I was hoping to find the lithium batteries that I needed there at a gas station.
 If not, I could hitch to a town somewhere.

 It had become quite warm by then and I was grateful for the change.
 For NOBOs, the climb out of Cajon Pass can be brutally hot.
 But I was instead trying to escape the cold of the higher elevations.
 The wind still had a little bite to it.
-Stellar caught up and we began to encounter all the trappings of civilization.
-We crossed over and under several train tracks.
-We marveled at how many trains there were and how many were double-stacked with containers.
-There is so much stuff coming in and out of LA through here.
-Then we crossed under the interstate.
-The traffic was crazy, but then I should be used to that after Miami.
+I crossed over and under several train tracks, marveling at how many trains there were and how many were double-stacked with containers.
+There was so much stuff coming in and out of LA through here.
+Then I crossed under the interstate.
+The traffic was crazy.

 Getting back to the interstate took me 2 rides but it was fairly easy.
 I got to meet a nice couple Naya (from Chile) and Douglas, who were touring around SoCal with a giant dog.
 The dog went to town licking my ears from the backseat.
 I thought he might swallow me at one point.
-Stellar and The King were waiting back at the hotel room that we split.
-I did a bunch more errands then hit the hot tub.
-It was a great way to finish a pretty productive day.
+I split a hotel room with some other hikers, did a bunch more errands then hit the hot tub.
+It was a great way to finish a pretty efficient and productive day.